-Proxemics - as introduced by anthropologist Edward Hall in 1966 [8] - is a theory about people's understanding and use of interpersonal distances to mediate their interactions with other people.
+Proxemics - as introduced by anthropologist Edward Hall in 1966 [11] - is a theory about people's understanding and use of interpersonal distances to mediate their interactions with other people.
 Hall's theory correlates people's physical distance to social distance.
 He noticed zones that suggest certain types of interaction: from intimate (6-18"), to private (1.5-4'), social (4-12'), and public (12-25').
-The theory further describes how the spatial layout of rooms and immovable objects (fixed features) and movable objects such as chairs (semi-fixed features) influence people's perception and use of personal space when they interact [8].
+The theory further describes how the spatial layout of rooms and immovable objects (fixed features) and movable objects such as chairs (semi-fixed features) influence people's perception and use of personal space when they interact [11].

-Research in the field of proxemic interaction [2,7,24] introduces concepts of how to apply this theory to ubicomp interaction within a small area such as a room.
+Research in the field of proxemic interaction [2,9,31] introduces concepts of how to apply this theory to ubicomp interaction within a small area such as a room.
 In particular, such ubicomp ecologies mediate interaction by exploiting fine-grained proxemic relationships between people, objects, and digital devices.
-The design intent is to leverage people's natural understanding of their proxemic relationships to the entities that surround them.
+The design intent is to leverage people's natural understanding of their proxemic relationships to manage the entities that surround them.

 Proxemic theories suggest that a variety of physical, social, and cultural factors influence and regulate interpersonal interaction.
 Not all can be (or needs to be) directly applied to a proxemic ubicomp ecology.
 Thus the question is: what information is critical for ubicomp proxemics?
-Greenberg et al. [7] identified and operationalized five essential dimensions.
+Greenberg et al. [9] identified and operationalized five essential dimensions as a first-order approximation of key proxemic measures that should be considered in ubicomp.